skp-shahriar/tpe_management/README.md

 - 🔭 I’m currently working on [Third-party employee management](https://github.com/skp-shahriar/tpe_management.git)

-- 📄 **I can bring your ideas to computer screen.
-I have completed IsDB-BISEW IT Scholarship Programme in Web Application Development with PHP and Frameworks.**
+- 📄 **I can bring your ideas to computer screen with a passion for developing scalable web applications and working across the full stack.
+I’m looking forward to join a team of genius and generous members to continue to grow my skill set and help people to make their life easier and smarter with solutions.
+I’m always curious about learning new technology that can make my work easier.
+**

 <h3 align="left">Connect with me:</h3>
 <p align="left">